Rocky Road Cookies

 Welcome to this year's Cookie Week!

 I've had this tradition on the blog for a few years now.
-Each year, around Christmas time, I like to post a few recipe that would be great for your annual Christmas cookies.
+Each year, around Christmas time, I like to post a few recipes that would be great for your annual Christmas cookies.
 I love posting the best Christmas cookie recipes that I can think of each year - and I've even had a little help from my daughter for the past couple of years.
 Today's recipe was her idea!

 Emmie loves Rocky Road Ice Cream - it's her favorite.
 So it was only natural for her to want to turn her favorite flavor into a cookie...and I had honestly never thought of using an ice cream base for a cookie recipe.
 It's genius!
 This could be adapted for any milk-based ice cream you want - there's so much potential here.